 Step 2: Scroll Down To The End Of Your Matches

-With this step, you need to scroll down to the end of your filtered matches.
+In this step, you need to scroll down to the end of your filtered matches.
 If you have a few thousand in your list, that can be very tedious.

 My video shows you a very simple trick to avoid a pain in your finger from pressing the “page down” key.
 It’s no big secret: I simply balance a carefully positioned object on the keyboard and go have a coffee.